bitcoin-sv/spv-wallet-docs/spv-wallet-go-client/authentication.md

 }
 ```

-so after this the `accessKeyString` field of the buxclient instance will be set to the value of the `accessKeyString` parameter.
+so after this the `accessKeyString` field of the walletclient instance will be set to the value of the `accessKeyString` parameter.

-It takes us to the `buxclient.go` file inside go-buxclient library and the `else if` statement related to the `accessKeyString` will be executed:
+It takes us to the `walletclient.go` file inside spv-wallet-go-client library and the `else if` statement related to the `accessKeyString` will be executed:

 ```go
 	else if client.accessKeyString != "" {